Clearing House Interbank Payments System

 Clearing Mechanism

 Continuous bilateral and multilateral netting algorithm — the core innovation of CHIPS.
-Netting reduces ~$1.8T gross to ~$90B net settlement.
+Netting reduces ~$2.0T gross to ~$96B net settlement, a 26:1 liquidity efficiency ratio.

 Settlement Cycle